ipfs/community/dignified-js.md

 These tools are not set in stone, nor do we plan in any way of halting our search to improve them.
-But we do plan on stopping ourselves from repeating the same research everytime we create a new module.
+But we do plan on stopping ourselves from repeating the same research every time we create a new module.

 To bring everyone on the same page, here is a rundown of our current tools in use.